-Prevent emoticons from appearing
+Prevent emojis from appearing

-To undo the conversion of a character combination into an emoticon, press Ctrl+Z (Windows) or Cmd+Z (Mac).
+To undo the conversion of a character combination or shortcut into an emoticon or emoji, press Ctrl+Z (Windows) or Cmd+Z (Mac).

-To prevent Confluence from converting text to emoticons automatically, disable 'Autoformatting' in your user profile.
+To prevent Confluence from converting text to emojis automatically, disable 'Autoformatting' in your user profile.
 See Edit Your User Settings.